 If a crisis were to affect your business today, would you be prepared to deal with it?
 Perhaps you have some reason to believe that a crisis simply won’t happen to your business.
-You may have a smaller business, you may form close, personal relationships with your clients or customers and you may be absolutely vigorous about your online reputation management.
-However, a simple glance through news headlines indicates that crises happen to businesses all the time–whether these businesses are large or small, have dedicated, one-on-one service for their clients and customers or all manner of other things that one would think should adequately protect them.
-The difference between businesses that survive crises and ones that don’t is how they protect against, prepare for, and manage crises.
+You may have a smaller business.
+You may form close, personal relationships with your clients or customers.
+And you may be absolutely vigorous about your online reputation management.
+However, a simple glance through news headlines indicates that crises happen to businesses all the time.
+Whether these businesses are large or small.
+Whether they have dedicated, one-on-one service for their clients and customers or all manner of other things that one would think should adequately protect them.
+The difference between businesses that survive crises and ones that don’t is how they protect against crises.
+As well as how they prepare for and manage them.

 A business crisis is any sudden negative event that affects the business’ reputation and viability.
 A crisis has the potential to do incredible damage to a business, which is why crisis management includes preparing for the unexpected and responding quickly when it happens.
 Regardless of the cause of the crisis and whether it was completely unpredictable or a potential risk as a result of one’s activities, it demands quick decisions and action in order to mitigate the damage.
 This is why preventing against, preparing for and responding to crises is the purpose of crisis management.